-- The Primary Security for the loans are: 1) First Pari-passu charge by way of Hypothecation on entire current assets of the company (Present & Future) and - 2) First Pari-passu charge by way of Hypothecation on entire fixed assets of the company (Present & Future)

-The collateral Security for the loan are:
+- The Primary Security for the loans are: 1) First Pari-passu charge by way of Hypothecation on entire current assets of the company (Present & Future) and 2) First Pari-passu charge by way of Hypothecation on entire fixed assets of the company (Present & Future) The collateral Security for the loan are:

 1)The loan is secured by Personal guarantee of Mr. K.Pandiarajan and Mrs. Hemalatha Rajan i.
-Refer Note 35 for trade payables to related parties. ii.
-Refer Note 37 for Company's liquidity risk management process.
+Refer Note 35 for trade payables to related parties.

-21 Trade payables 31-Mar-22
+Trade payables 31 March 2023

-Total outstanding dues of micro and small enterprises -

-Total outstanding dues of creditors other than micro and small enterprises 8.18

-Provision for accrued expenses 17.36
+Total outstanding dues of micro and small enterprises Total outstanding dues of creditors other than micro and small enterprises Provision for accrued expenses 27.29

-Total 25.54
+Total 25.35

+52.64